-- A. The faculty members acknowledge their professional concern for students. - B. Consistent with Article 11 (Academic Freedom), faculty members shall make every attempt to create an atmosphere of mutual respect in which students may learn.
+- A. The faculty members acknowledge their professional concern for students. - B. Consistent with Article 11 (Academic Freedom), faculty members shall make every attempt to create an equitable, diverse and inclusive atmosphere of mutual respect in which students may learn.
 Faculty members shall make every effort to stimulate intellectual curiosity and enthusiasm for learning.

-- C. Faculty members acknowledge a responsibility to the University and to each other, insofar as this is necessary to serve students. - D. Faculty members will make every effort to respect the dignity and integrity of their colleagues and to sustain a climate in which members of the Faculty are able to function as responsible academics. - E. Faculty members agree to display a sense of responsibility for the facilities of the University; to maintain punctually their teaching schedules; to obtain advance approval, except in cases of unforeseen emergencies, for any deviation from their teaching schedules or course of studies; to have each session adequately planned; and to inform the Chair when, during the academic year, they are undertaking any employment outside the University or are engaging in a major course of study. - F. Faculty members are required to adhere to all approved course management policies both of the Senate and of the Department/School.
-The University will provide each member of the Association with a written copy of relevant policies. - G. Faculty members are required to dispose of any and all confidential material in their possession, including DAC reports and material relating to the evaluation and grading of students, in such a manner as prescribed and provided by the University. - H. Each faculty member agrees to maintain his/her professional competence in his/her own discipline and to acquire and maintain reasonable pedagogical competence.
-Each faculty member further agrees to maintain the capacity and commitments referred to in Article 4 and 5 and to fulfill the academic duties as set out, for his/her Mode, in Article 10.
+C. Faculty members acknowledge a responsibility to the University and to each other, insofar as this is necessary to serve a diverse student population.

+- D. Faculty members will make every effort to respect the dignity and integrity of their colleagues and other members of the community and to sustain a climate in which members of the Faculty are able to function as responsible academics. - E. Faculty members agree to display a sense of responsibility for the facilities of the University; to maintain punctually their teaching schedules; to obtain advance approval, except in cases of unforeseen emergencies, for any deviation from their teaching schedules or course of studies; to have each session adequately planned; and to inform the Dean when, during the academic year, they are undertaking any employment outside the University or are engaging in a major course of study. - F. Faculty members are required to adhere to all approved course management policies both of the Senate and of the Department/School.
+The University will provide each member of the Association with a written copy of relevant policies. - G. Faculty members are required to dispose of any and all confidential material in their possession, including DHC, DEC, FTC, FPC reports and material relating to the evaluation and grading of students, in such a manner as prescribed and provided by the University. - H. Each faculty member agrees to maintain his/her professional competence in his/her own discipline and to acquire and maintain reasonable pedagogical competence.
+Each faculty member further agrees to maintain the capacity and commitments referred to in Article 4, 5A and 5B and to fulfill the academic duties as set out, for his/her Mode, in Article 10.